RosboneMako/MakoMiniD/README.md

 for the final trace before it can be exported as an IR wave file.

 BEST CASE SCENARIOS AND THE NEXT LEVEL<br/>
-You may get best results when the amp EQ knobs are set pretty flat.
+When doing medium to high gain amps, you may get best results when the amp EQ knobs are set pretty flat.
 Experiment as needed.
+Low gain amps may often have their EQ controls located before the amps distortion stage.
+For these amps, you may wish to set the EQ to sounds good to your ear.

 If you dial in the amp EQ to sound good to your ears, you can use the 0 dB sweep as your output/speaker IR.
 This will form a better picture of the amp.
 Since we assume that the input EQ is flattened at high gain, the 0 dB sweep should be the amps output EQ/Speaker/Mics/etc.